SUGAR SKULL LINE DRAWINGS

-This is a great lesson in which to teach symmetry, line and patterns plus a dive into the South American culture.
+Sugar skull line drawings are a great lesson in which to teach symmetry, line and pattern, plus a dive into the South American culture.

 Drawing a Symmetrical Skull

-I purchased a very cool coloring book (link at the bottom of post) at the beginning of the school year and used the drawings as a starter to this line drawing lesson.
+I purchased a very cool coloring book at the beginning of the school year and used the drawings as a starter to this line drawing lesson.
 I photocopied about 5 different front-view skulls from the coloring book and allowed each child to choose their own skull.
-Divide coloring book photo-copy in half vertically, aligning the two sides of the skull and not the paper corners.
+Divide the coloring book photo-copy in half vertically, aligning the two sides of the skull and not the paper corners.
 You want to see half of the skull.

-Fold 12″ x 9″ drawing paper in half vertically and draw the contour line of the skull with a black marker.
+Fold the 12″ x 9″ drawing paper in half vertically and draw the contour lines of the skull with a black marker.
 Draw circles/ovals for eyes, nose shape and teeth.

 Tracing the Skull

 Fold the paper so that the skull drawing is now on the inside.
 The paper should look like a book with the front cover blank and the inside should show the skull drawing.
 When the paper is closed, the skull lines will show through the front paper.
 Trace over these lines then invert the paper and retrace the lines.
 Confused?
 It’s easier to do it than explain it!
 Once you show your students, they will understand right away, so don’t over think it.

 It sometimes helps to trace the lines up against a sunny window.
 This isn’t completely necessary but the kids loved getting out of their chairs and moving around.